-Concussions are among the many injuries that can occur in incidents, including auto crashes and fall incidents.
+Concussions, also known as a traumatic brain injury, are among the many injuries that can occur in incidents, including auto crashes and fall incidents.
 The injury happens when there is a blow to the head—there are plenty of opportunities for the head to impact a vehicle’s interior in a collision.
 Headaches, nausea, vomiting, drowsiness, dizziness and memory lapses are commonly among the numerous concussion related symptoms.

 While considered a “mild” brain injury, concussion is a traumatic brain injury and its related symptoms can be serious and painful and can interfere with everyday activities… concussion is a head injury caused when the .
 Concussions can happen on impact in an automobile collision.

 Concussions are sometimes mistakenly thought to require a lapse in consciousness, which is untrue.